franferrax/nss-native-fips-key-import-export-adapter/README.md

     * This test suite ensures the system is in FIPS mode, and is known to work with _Temurin_ builds of _OpenJDK_ 8, 11, 17 and 21

-To see a help message with all the `make` targets and a brief description, invoke `make help`.
+To see a help message with all the `make` targets and a brief description invoke `make help`.

 ## Debugging traces

-The NSS adapter library implements a simple logging system for both development and future customer troubleshooting.
-The log facility has support for colored terminal output (ANSI escape codes) and can write messages to either `stderr` or a custom file.
-This utility is controlled by the `NSS_ADAPTER_DEBUG` environment
+This library implements logging functionality for both development and release troubleshooting.
+Logging supports colored terminal output (ANSI escape codes) and either displaying messages on `stderr` or recording them to a file.
+The `NSS_ADAPTER_DEBUG` environment variable can be set to control logging output as follows:
-variable:

 * `NSS_ADAPTER_DEBUG=no`: debug traces are disabled (default in RELEASE builds)
 * `NSS_ADAPTER_DEBUG=yes`: debug traces are enabled, writing to `stderr`